CluelessCoderNZ/SENG201-SpaceExplorer/README.md

 2. run the terminal command "java -jar jsv22_csm119_SpaceExplorer.jar"
  + to get the command line version of the game, use "java -jar jsv22_csm119_SpaceExplorer.jar cl"

-## Running integration tests
+## Running system tests
-the integration test files can be found in the tests/ folder in the root directory Run the testing script with "python3 intergration_test.py <test file>"
+the system test files can be found in the tests/ folder in the root directory Run the testing script with "python3 system_tester.py <test file>"
 This will automatically run through the input in the test file and then redirect to user input afterwards to allow for further testing if required.
 Otherwise the game can be closed with ctrl-C.